The First Nations Principles of OCAP®

 We also suggest you read two papers FNIGC commissioned on OCAP® which track the development and implementation of OCAP® in detail: Ownership, Control, Access and Possession: The Path to First Nations Information Governance and Barriers and Levers for the Implementation of OCAP®.

-For a more in-depth understanding of OCAP®, FNIGC has launched The Fundamentals of OCAP® course, an online course developed in conjunction with Algonquin College that provides a comprehensive overview of the history of OCAP® and its applications in research and information governance today.
+For those looking for a more in-depth understanding of OCAP® suggests The Fundamentals of OCAP® course, an online course developed in conjunction with Algonquin College that provides a comprehensive overview of the history of OCAP® and its applications in research and information governance today.